gracefullygrass16/CCAC_2025/README.md

 (esp all the descriptions)

 For the frontend: we're currently still working on the results and profile pages
 - Results: just needa style it and combine hwina's design
 - profile: discuss with ccac abt the logging in with google thing and how much students can customise
 - index.html: just the scrolling thing at the top asdfghjkl (the inspiration: https://era.estate/)

 -btw to load the full quiz uncomment the questions in quiz.js cause i commented out most of the questions so debugging is easier

-For the backend: we're so lost (but thinking MongoDB?)
+For the backend: DONE (using SQLite)